teenager — One word, no hyphen.

 various, varying — Various means different or unlike.
 The three treatments had various results.
 Use varying to mean changing.
 The varying cloud cover throughout the day made the photo shoot difficult.

-Web — Capitalize when referring to the Internet.
+web — Lowercase when referring to the internet.

 webpage, website — One word and lowercase (conforms with Kansas State University style).